 Parents/legal guardians have the option to complete the Caregiver's Authorization Affidavit or other documents which may enable a trusted adult with authority to make educational and medical decisions for a minor student.
 Students have the right to report a hate crime or file a complaint with Los Angeles Unified if they are discriminated against, harassed, intimidated, and/or bullied on the basis of actual or perceived nationality, ethnicity, or immigration status.
 See section regarding Uniform Complaint Procedures for more information.
-The California Attorney General's website provides "know your rights" resources for immigrant students and family members at: https://oag.ca.gov/immigrant/rights and the Los Angeles Unified's "We Are One" website at: https://achieve.lausd.net/weareone.
+The California Attorney General's website provides "know your rights" resources for immigrant students and family members at: https://achieve.lausd.net/weareone.